 - Look at debt consolidation

 We all have debts and these can not only be a financial burden, but can also be confusing to keep in check.
 A study in the United States found that the average consumer had roughly $7,800 in debt, and about a third of that is credit card debt.
 But this is debt that you can manage through a debt consolidation loan, which basically means putting all your debts into one place and then finding a single, manageable payment.
+You can use a debt consolidation calculator to work out what you could afford to pay.
 This should be much easier to track and manage, and should also cut the amount of interest that you pay each month – this can often be a good chunk of your payments so cutting this will actually see those debts reduced significantly.
 To find out more, click here.

 Actually sitting down and writing a list of what you have coming in each month, and what you have going out, is a good way of sorting your finances.
 Often, when we see our finances in front of us, we can actually see where we waste money, and where savings could be made.
 Changing where you do your weekly shop for instance, could save you pounds.
 Need a new suit for work?
 Could you save by buying nearly new from Vinted?
 Use price comparison sites for everything you buy in order to get the best price possible.